Distributionally Robust Probabilistic Prediction for Stochastic Dynamical Systems: Related Work

 \paragraph{Distributionally robust optimization}To guarantee the prediction performance for SDSs when the nominal model is not accurate, the primary task is to describe the ambiguity set for SDSs, which is the key concept in the DRO community.
-DRO is a mathematical framework for decision-making under uncertainty.
-Moment-based ambiguity sets are among the most widely studied in DRO, leveraging partial statistical information (e.g., mean, covariance, or higher moments) to define a set of possible distributions.
-In the seminal work \cite{scarfMinmaxSolutionInventory1957}, the Chebyshev ambiguity set is defined, where only mean and covariance are known.
+In the seminal work \cite{scarfMinmaxSolutionInventory1957}, the Chebyshev ambiguity set is defined, where only the mean and covariance are known.
 Using this ambiguity set, several extensions are further studied in \cite{gallegoDistributionFreeNewsboy1993}.
 Next, Delage and Ye \cite{delageDistributionallyRobustOptimization2010} generalize the Chebyshev ambiguity set to the conic moment-based ambiguity set, which allows the mean and covariance matrix to be also unknown.
+Shapiro and Pichler \cite{shapiroConditionalDistributionallyRobust2024} further extend the conic moment-based ambiguity set to the conditional version, which is suitable for multistage decision-making problems.
 Overall, viewing from the outer optimization, DRO still optimizes in an Euclidean space, while DRPP optimizes in a functional space of all pdfs.
 Since classical tools in DRO cannot be directly applied to solve DRPP, new methods are needed.